Don't miss a moment to carve out a memory that can last forever.

-One time a year our nation celebrates a day of thanksgiving.
-This day, which in attitude we should celebrate every day, is observed on the fourth Thursday of November.
+One time a year the U.S. celebrates a day of national thanksgiving.
+This day of thanks, which we should celebrate every day, is observed on the fourth Thursday of November.
 While it holds historical significance (read more here) the general theme is a day set aside for us to reflect beyond our selfish needs and turn our attention to God and what he has done in our lives by enjoying a day of celebration and rest.
-While this day is often commemorated with a meal that results in a food coma bookended with couch time watching the Detroit Lions and Dallas Cowboys take on opponents thanksgiving is much more than this - or is it.
+It's often commemorated with a meal that results in a food coma bookended with couch time watching the Detroit Lions and Dallas Cowboys take on opponents thanksgiving is much more than this—or is it?

 During days like this, I often recall two classic movie moments.

 Why Not Make Thanksgiving Day Special With A Great Prayer?

 Why not this Thanksgiving Day invest a few more minutes of time in making this day special by setting a family and spiritual tone with a great pre-meal prayer?

 So here are a few prayers you could pray before the meal that might give a little focus to this event and spiritual tone of the day.
 They might not be as entertaining as Ricky and Aunt Bethany's, but they may set a tone for the day that might bring spiritual meaning back to this great day.

 ONE | A Prayer For Relationships/Togetherness God, thank you for bringing us together today.
 While it's sometimes hard to make time to be together, we pray you will help us to enjoy these next few hours together.
 We are reminded that today is about relationships, not just a meal, but the people you have brought together.
 Help us to enjoy the laughter, conversations, and the memories we make on this day.
 Thank you for the day off that makes this possible.
 Thank you also for the hands that have prepared the meal, and we pray the energy we receive from it will empower us to do what is pleasing to you and speak your love, grace, and mercy to others.
 Amen.